Balloon Sinus Dilation

 Prior to 2005, traditional Functional Endoscopic Sinus Surgery (FESS) was the only option available when medications were not enough to treat the chronic sinusitis symptoms.
 FESS involves removing tissue and bone, can be painful, and recovery can take up to 4 weeks.
 Certainly, FESS has a high success rate, and in the past, it has been recognized as the gold standard for sinusitis treatment when medications are not enough.

 In 2013, Dr. Gould and several other sinus experts from across the country were principal investigators in a pivotal study called REMODEL.
 REMODEL, published in the American Journal of Rhinology and Allergy, was the first randomized, multi-center clinical trial to compare traditional endoscopic sinus surgery to in-office balloon sinus dilation.
-REMODEL demonstrated in-office balloon sinus dilation to be as effective as traditional sinus surgery at improving sinus symptoms long term, but with less post operative pain and faster recover time.
+REMODEL demonstrated in-office balloon sinus dilation to be as effective as traditional sinus surgery (FESS) at improving sinus symptoms long term, but with less post-operative pain and faster recovery time.

 To learn more about Balloon Sinus Dilation, watch our video animation